philrussel21/philrussel21/README.md

 ---

-- 🧑‍💻 Currently undertaking an intensive bootcamp on [Coder Academy](https://coderacademy.edu.au/).
+- 🧑‍💻 Graduate of [Coder Academy](https://coderacademy.edu.au/)'s intensive bootcamp.
 - 🛠️ Building my developer toolbox with small projects as I learn.
 - 💝 Recenly participated Github's HacktoberFest to contribute to open source projects.
 - 🏆 2021 Goals: Secure a software developer job to learn more about the industry, commit to best practices, continue learning and to contribute more to open source community.